 Pathophysiology of Testicular Cancer

 The exact cause of testicular cancer is unknown.
-Genetic testing in sporadic cases of testicular cancer revealed a common abnormality in chromosome 12p, emphasizing the important role of this region for the regulation of germ cells.
-Family history of testicular cancer also puts the patient at an increased risk of developing a testicular germ cell tumor, further emphasizing the role of genetics.
+Genetic testing in sporadic cases of testicular cancer revealed a common abnormality in chromosome 12p, emphasizing this region’s role in regulating germ cells.
+A family history of testicular cancer also puts the patient at an increased risk of developing a testicular germ cell tumor, further emphasizing the role of genetics.

-For germ cell tumors to occur in the testis, it is hypothesized that fetal gonocytes should be first present in the growing testis.
-These gonocytes do not differentiate into spermatogonia and they retain their ability to divide and grow.
-Eventually, during puberty, gonadotropin stimulation facilitates the invasive growth of these immature cells and a tumor forms.
+One hypothesis states that fetal gonocytes should be present in the growing testis for germ cell tumors to occur.
+These gonocytes do not differentiate into spermatogonia, and they retain their ability to divide and grow.
+Eventually, during puberty, gonadotropin stimulation facilitates the invasive growth of these immature cells and tumor forms.

-It is also hypothesized that these germ cell tumors are still not completely malignant and a multistep process that involves the duplication of chromosome 12p usually occurs, which leads to malignant transformation.
-Cyclin D2 gene, which is located on chromosome 12p, has been found to be over-expressed in testicular cancer.
+Another hypothesis states that these germ cell tumors are still not completely malignant, and a multistep process involving the duplication of chromosome 12p usually occurs, leading to malignant transformation.
+Cyclin D2 gene, which is located on chromosome 12p, is over-expressed in testicular cancer.

 Clinical Presentation of Testicular Cancer